rareallele/rareallele.github.io/index.md

 ----------
 ### SQL
-[Modeling](https://github.com/rareallele/cdr-sql) CDSIRC's data for use in Power BI.
+Modeling CDSIRC's data for use in [Power BI](https://github.com/rareallele/cdr-sql) and for import into [REDCap](https://github.com/rareallele/REDCap-SQL-Modelling).

 ---
 #### More to come!